Duality Preserving Gray Maps for Codes over Rings

 \subsection{Symmetric Bases}

 In this section assume additionally that $A$ is a free $R$-algebra not simply a left $R$-module.
-Although we do not assume $A$ is commutative here, if we assume $\mathcal{B}$ is symmetric (defined below), $A$ must be commutative.
-See Lemma \ref{lemma_sym_comm}.
+Although we do not assume $A$ is commutative here, if we assume the $R$ basis $\mathcal{B}$ to be symmetric (defined below), then $A$ must be commutative.
+See Lemma \ref{lemma_mult}.
 So, this section in reality is strictly about commutative alphabets.
 In the commutative case, $\sigma$ is simply an order two automorphism or the identity map.
 This allows us to consider the Euclidean inner product on commutative rings in our setting which is not possible in the non-commutative case as the identity map is not an involution in that case.

+In \cite{mouaha_1992}, symmetric bases were defined for field extensions.
+As we did with trace orthogonal bases in the last section, we extend the definition of symmetric bases to include the ring extensions we are considering.

 \begin{definition} For $a\in A$, let $M_a$ denote the matrix w.r.t. $\mathcal{B}$ representing the linear transformation of right multiplication by $a$, i.e.